Vasanth6543/sketch-project/README.md

-🔖 Project Title
 Image to Pencil Sketch Conversion Using Python and OpenCV

+🔖 1.
+Project Title
+Image to Pencil Sketch Conversion Using Python and OpenCV

-📝 Abstract
+📝 2.
+Abstract
-This project aims to convert a given image into a pencil sketch using Python and OpenCV.
-The process involves image preprocessing techniques such as grayscale conversion, inversion, Gaussian blurring, and blending to simulate the look of a hand-drawn sketch.
-The application demonstrates the power of computer vision and image processing in transforming multimedia content creatively.
+This project focuses on converting a digital image into a pencil sketch using Python and the OpenCV library.
+It demonstrates basic image processing techniques such as grayscale transformation, inversion, blurring, and image blending to simulate the appearance of a hand-drawn pencil sketch.
+The project highlights how computer vision can be creatively used in multimedia and artistic applications.

-📌 Objective
+📌 3.
+Objectives
-To implement a Python script that converts an image into a pencil sketch.
+To develop a Python script that converts a color image into a pencil sketch.

-To learn and apply basic OpenCV functions like grayscale, inversion, blurring, and blending.
+To understand and implement basic OpenCV operations such as:

+Grayscale conversion

+Image inversion

+Gaussian blur

+Image blending

-To understand how digital image transformation works using computer vision techniques.
+To explore real-time digital image processing using computer vision.

-🛠️ Tools and Technologies Used
+🛠️ 4.
+Tools and Technologies Used
 Programming Language: Python

 Libraries: OpenCV (cv2)

-Platform: Windows (compatible with any OS)
+Operating System: Windows (Compatible with Linux/macOS)

-IDE: Any code editor (VS Code, PyCharm, etc.)
+IDE/Editor: Visual Studio Code / PyCharm / Any text editor

-📁 Project Structure
+📁 5.
+Project Directory Structure
 pgsql
 Copy
 Edit
 sketch-project/
-├── sketch.py             ← Python script
+├── sketch.py             ← Main Python script
-├── vasanth.jpg           ← Input image
-├── sketch_output.jpg     ← Output (generated after running script)
+├── vasanth.jpg           ← Input image (can be replaced with any image) ├── sketch_output.jpg     ← Output pencil sketch (auto-generated)
-└── README.md             ← Project description and usage guide
+└── README.md             ← Documentation file

-🔧 Requirements
+🔧 6.
+Requirements
 Python 3.x

-OpenCV Library
+OpenCV (cv2) Python library

-🔹 Installation
+🔹 Installation:
-Use pip to install OpenCV:
+To install OpenCV, run:

 bash
 Copy
 Edit
 pip install opencv-python
-📷 Methodology (How It Works)
+📷 7.
+Methodology (Working Process)
+The project follows these image transformation steps:

-Read the Image
+Reading the Image
-The image is loaded from disk using cv2.imread().
+Load the image using cv2.imread().

-Convert to Grayscale
+Grayscale Conversion
-The image is converted to a grayscale image to simplify the transformation.
+Convert the color image to a grayscale image for simplicity.

+Inversion
-Invert the Image
+Invert the grayscale image using 255 - pixel_value.
-Each pixel value is inverted (255 - pixel) to enhance sketch effect.

-Apply Gaussian Blur
+Gaussian Blur
-A Gaussian Blur is applied to soften the image and mimic shading.

-Blend Using Color Dodge
+Apply a blur using cv2.GaussianBlur() to create a soft shading effect.

+Blending (Color Dodge)
-The grayscale image is divided by the inverted-blurred image using cv2.divide() to highlight the edges and details, giving a pencil sketch appearance.
+Use cv2.divide() to blend the grayscale and blurred image.
+This operation highlights edges and creates the pencil sketch effect.

 Display and Save
-The original and sketch images are displayed, and the sketch is saved as sketch_output.jpg.
+Display the original and sketch images using cv2.imshow() and save the output using cv2.imwrite().

-💻 Code Overview
+💻 8.
+Code Overview
 python
 Copy
 Edit